mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 * `description`: the description of the tenant;
 * `defaultTemplateId`: the default template to be used in project creation.
 This could be changed during the project creation wizard steps;
 * `cmsImageName`: cms docker image to interpolate in template archive.
 It should contains also the cms tag to use (if `cms-site` service is disabled in project creation, it will not be used).
 * `coreLegacyImageName`: baas core docker image to interpolate in template archive.
-It should contains also the cms tag to use (if `baas-legacy` service is disabled in project creation, it will not be used).
+It should contain also the cms tag to use (if `baas-legacy` service is disabled in project creation, it will not be used).
 * `environments` (*required*): an array of objects containing the environments definition for the tenant.
-The content of this arrays will be interpolated to replate `%projectId%` with inserted `projectId` field in project creation.
-Any object should contains, for example:
+The content of these arrays will be interpolated to replace `%projectId%` by inserting `projectId` field in project creation.
+Each object should contain, for example:

     ```js
       {